There are many, many ways in which

 Wisconsin Pet

-on contacting your legislators to ask them to introduce or sponsor a new
+help you contact Wisconsin legislators to ask them to introduce or sponsor a

 Represents Me" in the middle of the page.